-After disputes over the saluting of ships in the English Channel, in 1634 King Charles I issued a further proclamation, partially repealing that of his father:
+In 1634, after further disputes in the English Channel, King Charles I issued another proclamation, partially repealing that of his father:

 A Proclamation appointing the Flags, as well for our Navy Royal as for the Ships of our Subjects of South and North Britain

 We taking into Our Royal consideration that it is meet for the Honour of Our own Ships in Our Navy Royal and of such other Ships as are or shall be employed in Our immediate Service, that the same be by their Flags distinguished from the ships of any other of Our Subjects, do hereby strictly prohibit and forbid that none of Our Subjects, of any of Our Nations and Kingdoms, shall from henceforth presume to carry the Union Flag in the Main top, or other part of any of their Ships (that is) S. Georges Cross and S. Andrews Cross joined together upon pain of Our high displeasure, but that the same Union Flag be still reserved as an ornament proper for Our own Ships and Ships in Our immediate Service and Pay, and none other.